Decentralized Learning in Online Queuing Systems: A decentralized algorithm

-where $\tilde{\mu}^i = \frac{\sum_{k=1}^K N_k^i \hat{\mu}_k^i}{\sum_{k=1}^K N_k^i}$, $N_k^i$ is the number of \textit{exploration} pulls of server $k$ by queue $i$ and $\hat{S}^i_j$ is the empirical probability of clearing a packet observed by queue $i$ when exploring $\lambda_j$. \begin{remark} The packet manipulation when exploring $\lambda_j$ strongly relies on the servers tie breaking rules (uniformly at random).
+\begin{remark} The packet manipulation when exploring $\lambda_j$ strongly relies on the servers tie breaking rules (uniformly at random).
 If this rule was unknown or not explicit, the algorithm can be adapted: when queue $i$ explores $\lambda_j$, queue $j$ instead sends the packet generated at time $t-1$ (if it exists), while queue $i$ still sends the packet generated at time $t$.
 In that case, the clearing probability for queue $i$ is exactly $(1-\lambda_j)\bar{\mu}$, allowing to estimate $\lambda_j$.
 Anticipating the nature of the round $t$ (exploration vs. exploitation) can be done by drawing $\omega_1 \sim \bernoulli(\varepsilon_t)$ at time $t-1$.
 If $\omega_1=1$, the round $t$ is exploratory and the packet generated at time $t-1$ is then kept apart by the queue $j$. \end{remark} To describe the exploitation phase, we need a few more notations.
-We denote by $\bisto$ the set of bistochastic matrices (non-negative matrices such that each of its rows and columns sums to $1$) and by $\mathfrak{S}_K$ the set of permutation matrices in $[K]$ (a permutation matrix will be identified with its associated permutation for the sake of cumbersomeness).
+We denote by $\bisto$ the set of doubly stochastic matrices (non-negative matrices such that each of its rows and columns sums to $1$) and by $\mathfrak{S}_K$ the set of permutation matrices in $[K]$ (a permutation matrix will be identified with its associated permutation for the sake of cumbersomeness).